danb35/freenas-iocage-nextcloud/README.md

 # DNS validation is not available at this time due to upstream changes by the Caddy maintainer.
-This should still work with HTTP validation, self-signed cert, nor without SSL.
+This should still work with HTTP validation, self-signed cert, or without SSL.

 # freenas-iocage-nextcloud
 Script to create an iocage jail on FreeNAS for the latest Nextcloud 19 release, including Caddy 1.0, MariaDB 10.3/PostgreSQL 10, and Let's Encrypt